 Course fee includes all materials and equipment.

-- Term Four commences week beginning Sunday 8 October, and ends Friday 15 December.
+- Term One commences week beginning Monday 29 January and ends Sunday 8 April

-- All classes commence in week one of Term Four
+- All classes will commence in week one of term

 - Additional classes will be added where possible, after the scheduled classes book out.

 - Please contact us if all class times are booked out and we will put your name on a waiting list for another session.

 - Please note: in making a booking with MAMA you agree to the terms and conditions.

 Meet the Tutor: Kerrie Docker

 Kerrie fell in love with ceramics at Secondary School and followed her passion into an Arts degree majoring in Ceramics at Bendigo College of Advanced Education in the late 1980's.

 While inspired by many great international potters, including the English Masters, Kerrie's main influences have been people that she has worked with personally in the local area.

 She has been producing Tableware, Exhibition pieces and Commissions since 1990 and continues to grow and refine her technique with each new project.
 She is particularly drawn to wheel thrown work and enjoys creating functional items that have great line, lift and balance.
 Kerrie has also delved into sculptural work, murals and tiling.